COVID-19 Business Resources

 Orange County Small Business Grant Relief Program

-The County of Orange has initiated a Small Business Grant Relief Program to support small businesses and organizations impacted by COVID-19 in Orange County Supervisorial District Five.
-Grants up to $10,000 will be available to eligible small businesses and non-profits within the district, which includes Mission Viejo.
+The County of Orange initiated a Small Business Grant Relief Program to support small businesses and organizations impacted by COVID-19 in Orange County Supervisorial District Five.
+The $10,000 grants were made available to eligible small businesses and non-profits within the district, which included Mission Viejo.

-The business applicant must prove that their business has been affected by COVID-19 in at least one of the following ways: Sales from the business are down more than 25% compared to the previous three months (prior to March 1, 2020); the business has had to lay off at least one of its employees (full or part time); or the business was forced to shut down by the state or local government.
-Applicants that meet the criteria will be randomly selected based on the percentage of population of each city/unincorporated area within the district.
+The business applicants must have proven that their business has been affected by COVID-19 in at least one of the following ways: Sales from the business are down more than 25% compared to the previous three months (prior to March 1, 2020); the business has had to lay off at least one of its employees (full or part time); or the business was forced to shut down by the state or local government.
+The application window has now closed.

 - List of businesses approved in Round 1.